nimblehq/hasura-react-admin/README.md

 ### GitHub Actions for Netlify

-The `.github/workflows` folder already includes GitHub Actions to deploy previews and releases of your app in Netlify.

-How to use it?

-1. Create a new empty application in Netlify (use Drag&Drop and drop their demo project)
-2. Configure the following action secrets in the Github repository:
-  - `NETLIFY_SITE_ID` available in the `Site settings` tab.
-  - `NETLIFY_AUTH_TOKEN`: created under `User settings, Applications, Personal access tokens`
-3. Push your code to the repository.

 Any push under `main` or `master` triggers a release in production.
 Any push under another branch triggers a preview deployment.
 Once a preview is deployed, the Preview URL is displayed in the Pull Request thread.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).